-Our program is internationally recognized, as is our network of local and national Boston IVF experts.
-We successfully diagnose thousands of male infertility cases each year and regularly develop customized treatment plans that lead to successful outcomes.
+Boston IVF has longstanding partnerships with the region's most experienced male infertility specialists (Urologists), who diagnose thousands of cases each year and develop customized treatment plans that lead to successful outcomes.

 There may be no signs of infertility in some men, and slight to moderate indications in others.
 That's why it is necessary to seek the care of an expert to help diagnose the issue and find a solution to your fertility problems as soon as possible.
 Common causes of male factor infertility include:

 - erectile dysfunction

 - azoospermia: no sperm resulting from physical obstruction of the ducts in the testicles

 - varicocele: a collection of varicose-like veins above the testicle

 - hormone imbalances

 - genetic abnormalities